 We're here in the Grand Canyon, to run the Colorado River.

-I think one part for the white w.
-I think one part for the adventu of being on a long trip.
+I think one part for the adventure of being on a long trip.

-And when I say stow the ores you drop right down by your knee I'm thinking of this as a camping and hiking trip with rapids in b.
+And when I say stow the ores you drop right down by your knees.

 We're covering 225 miles.

-25 of those are going to be intense Wh which I think we're all excited.
+25 of those are going to be intense Whitewater, which I think we're all excited about.

-But we're also excited to get ou and enjoy the hikes and see the different venues as well.
+But we're also excited to get out and enjoy the hikes and see the different venues as well.

 Just one on the left.